IZODI/rkhouseCSPM/README.md

     ^raid -- input raid into database so that it shows on map for all to see ^example -- shows an example of an input
     ^commands -- shows the commands
+    ^raidcp -- show the raid cp of specified mon

 ## Made by @rkhous#1447